ehuggett/send-cli/README.md

 optional arguments:
-  -h, --help         show this help message and exit
+  -h, --help         show this help message and exit --ignore-version   Disable server version checks (MAY CAUSE LOSS OF DATA)

 Set the Send service to used:
-  --service-local    Use a Send service at http://localhost:1443/upload --service-dev      Use the Send development server for upload --service-stage    Use the Send staging server for upload --service-live     Use the Send production server for upload (Default) --service SERVICE  Specify the url of a Send service to use for upload,
+  --service-local    Use a Send service at http://localhost:1443/api/upload --service-dev      Use the Send development server for upload --service-stage    Use the Send staging server for upload --service-live     Use the Send production server for upload (Default) --service SERVICE  Specify the url of a Send service to use for upload,
-                     should end with /upload
+                     should end with /api/upload

 Action:
   --file FILE        Upload the specified file to Firefox Send